Weltraumschaf/docker/img-debian-nodejs/README.md

 # Debian w/ NodeJS

-This is a image to spin up a custom Debian with the NodeJS shit to not clutter my real systems.
+This is an image to spin up a custom Debian with the NodeJS shit to not clutter my real systems.

 Build the image: